Best Flowers To Grow In Your Container Garden

 2. Pansies And Violas

-The genus Oxalis has a large number of plants that are together known as wood sorrels.
-Oxalis spiralis subsp. vulcnaicola, often known as spiral sorrel or volcanic sorrel, is a favorite species for spring containers.
-It is an evergreen perennial in warmer climes but is grown as an annual in colder climates.
+The genus Oxalis has many plants that are together known as wood sorrels.
+Oxalis spiralis subsp.
+Vulcnaicola.
+Vulcnaicola, often known as spiral or volcanic sorrel, is a favourite spring container species.
+It is an evergreen perennial in warmer climates but is grown annually in colder climates.

-Fertilize oxalis on a regular basis and keep them moist, not wet.
-If your plant becomes leggy, chop it all the way down.
+Fertilize oxalis regularly and keep them moist, not wet.
+If your plant becomes leggy, chop it down.

 3. Calla Lillies